The iFi Audio xDSD is a bold new portable amp and DAC design by the English company and set to go head to head with the FiiO Q5. It is priced at $399.

 When the xDSD started in normal “wired” mode you get a tinge of green before it goes out.
 By starting and holding it from the power of position you get a blue tinge to indicate BT pairing mode.
 At which point a small input diode on the front panel will flash blue and red to indicate pairing.
 It will stop once paired with a BT source.

 Aside from that, you have a switching color small diode to the bottom left above the input diode to indicate the sampling rate, a white LED for activation of the 3D+ and XBass+ options, and a small diode to the rear under the charging port to indicate battery status.

 Inputs & Outputs

-Despite its unique shape the I/O is fairly traditional in the layout.
+Despite its unique shape, the I/O is fairly traditional in the layout.
 To the front, you have the indicator LCD lights plus a 3.5mm output jack.
-The 3.5mm output is both a TRRS regular stereo unbalanced output as well as incorporating their S-Balanced technology.
+The 3.5mm output is both a TRRS regular stereo unbalanced output as well as incorporates their S-Balanced technology.